 I promised you I would share my mistakes and travel tips and tricks, so let’s start.
 If you have your own opinion, that’s very good.
 I would really want to hear it in the comments.

 The most crucial point to remember is that the deer in Nara are living there because they have been considered sacred animals.
-Yes, they are used to the presence of humans but are not domesticated, and they aren’t pets.
-If they don’t like what you are doing to them, they will bite or kick.
+Yes, they are used to the presence of humans but they are not domesticated, and they aren’t pets.
+They will bite or kick if they don’t like what you are doing to them.

-Nara’s deer are small if you are comparing them to the deer we are used to seeing on the postcards or in the zoo.
-Probably you will want to pet them because they are so cute and innocent looking.
+Nara’s deer are small if you compare them to the deer we are used to seeing on postcards or in the zoo.
+You will probably want to pet them because they look cute and innocent.
 When they lay down to relax, they might even let you touch them, but they usually do not enjoy being petted.

 If that doesn’t convince you to keep your hand off the deer, you want to try it anyway.
-Then slowly approach the deer with your hand extended towards it.
-If it turns away or shows you that it doesn’t want to be touched, you should step back and refrain from petting the deer to avoid any accidents.
+Then slowly approach the deer with your hand extended toward it.
+If it turns away or shows that it doesn’t want to be touched, you should step back and refrain from petting the deer to avoid accidents.

-And for the cheap seats out there, please do not leave your children alone with the deer.
+And for the cheap seats, please do not leave your children alone with the deer.
 Children might try to approach the deer from behind or make fast movements.
-And as I said before, those are wild animals and deer might bite or kick, what will cause severe injuries.
+And as I said before, those are wild animals, and deer might bite or kick, which will cause severe injuries.

 There are shops around Nara Park where you can buy deer snacks, also known as deer crackers.
 As soon as you get them, you will be surrounded by deer.
 And yes, sometimes it’s scary as… Because deer can act like piranas.
 So my suggestion,

 find a secure place where you can face them.
 Meaning that you won’t be in the circle of deer.
 Deer will smell the crackers so they will want your attention.
 And If they are behind you, they might headbutt you or pull on your clothes.